freebasic/fbfrog/readme.txt

   errPushHint( ERRHINT_* ) before parsing an expression, so if there is an error while parsing the expression, the error report could contain the information what the expression is for.
+- Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example:
+        // foo
+        CALLCONV void f(void);
+- comments behind #define bodies should go to the #define not the body tokens

 - Improve FB parser to allow re-importing generated bindings, this could be used to amend bindings much more easily than re-making from scratch (which may